Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 #### 2.6 Where to know?

-A colleague who graduated from HKU recommended the ECIC program to me.
-After checking the official website, I was impressed by its curriculum combining technology with business, which aligns perfectly with my goal of launching a fintech startup in Hong Kong.
+A colleague who graduated from the university of Hong Kong recommended the ECIC program to me.
+After checking the official website, I was impressed by its curriculum combining technology with business, which  perfectly supports my goal of launching my own fintech startup in Hong Kong.

 ### 3. Personalities